eugene-zuban/sentiment-analysis/README.md

 # Natural Language Processing: Sentiment Analysis.
-Implementing a Sentiment Analysis Machine Learning model in Python and integrating it into a Laravel project.
+Implementing Sentiment Analysis Machine Learning model in Python and integrating the model into the Laravel project.

 Live example is available online at my web site https://movie-review-analyzer.zuban.us/

 ## About the project.
-After reading Sebastian Raschka's Python Machine Learning book, I decided to implement a Sentiment Analysis movie review classifier on Python and use Laravel for working with it.
+After reading the Sebastian Raschka's Python Machine Learning book, I decided to implement a Sentiment Analysis movie review classifier on Python and to use Laravel for comminicating with it.
-Laravel provides API endpoints for working with the classifier, and Vuejs serves the frontend part, so the result is pretty interesting.
+Laravel provides API endpoints for working with the classifier where Vuejs serves the frontend part, and the overall result is pretty interesting.

-I made this project just for practicing, and there is no "real-world" usage of it.
+I made this project only for practicing, there is no "real-world" usage of it.
-It is just an example of how to embed a trainedmachine learning model into a non-python web app.
+The project is just an example of how to embed a trained machine learning model into a non-python web app.

 ## Installation instruction is for Laravel Homestead.
 Currently, the project uses Laravel 5.4.
 More about homestead https://laravel.com/docs/5.4/homestead